alexisespinosa-uptake/OpenFOAMContainers/README.OpenFOAM.md

 Here we provide some examples of how to build OpenFOAM containers that have been tested to run properly in Pawsey Supercomputers.
 Users are encouraged to use this document and the examples provided as a guide for building their own OpenFOAM containers.

+The following directories contain:

-In the directory "basicInstallations" examples of the Docker and Singularity definition files for building plain OpenFOAM containers are provided.
+* **basicInstallations**: examples of the Docker and Singularity definition files for building plain OpenFOAM containers are provided.

-In the directory "installationsWithAdditionalTools" we provide examples of the Docker and Singularity definition files for building-in additional tools on top of the basic OpenFOAM containers.
+* **installationsWithAdditionalTools**: examples of the Docker and Singularity definition files for building-in additional tools on top of the basic OpenFOAM containers.
+*  **Documentation**: several \*.md files describing steps for container creation and usage (linked from this document too).

 ## Use of OpenFOAM containers at Pawsey's supercomputers
 The installation of any version of OpenFOAM on our Supercomputers is not an easy task.
 There are always some details to be fixed/replaced from the typical basic installation instructions.
 Therefore, if the OpenFOAM version that you require is not available already in our supercomputers, we strongly recommend you to use a container with MPICH and OpenFOAM installed inside.